speckdavid/rl-plan/README.md

 $ cd results-controller
 ```

-Several different controllers can be started:
+Several different controllers can be started (choose one):
- - A dynamic control policy based on a trained neural network
+ - a) A dynamic control policy based on a trained neural network
- - A random control policy
+ - b) A random control policy
- - An alternation control policy
+ - c) An alternation control policy
- - A single heuristic control policy
+ - d) A single heuristic control policy

 Note that the first control step is often ignored, as it is irrelevant, since it always expands the initial state.

-##### Dynamic Policy (Trained Neural Network)
+#### a) Dynamic Policy (Trained Neural Network)

 The following command starts a dynamic control policy for the domain [blocksworld](gen-benchmarks/blocksworld/).
 All trained policies can be found in the [experiments](experiments/) folder.